rapyuta-robotics/alica/README.md

 1. Install Ubuntu 14.04 LTS with a partition of at least 60 GB. * is one of {U, X, K}, where U and K are recommended.

-2. Download and install the following packages, please install the gnuplot-x11 package in an extra step, as it produces collisions with gnuplot-qt otherwise:
+2. Download and install the following packages, **please install the gnuplot-x11 package in an extra step**, as it produces collisions with gnuplot-qt otherwise:

 	```
    	sudo apt-get install git vim gitk meld bison re2c libode-dev gnuplot-qt libxv-dev libtbb-dev